Dialog: Cam Coordinates

 Red-14-3 Plate-Radius is 0mm

-Red-14-4 Bore-Radius is 0mm - the Cam will not include a Hole through its center
+Red-14-4 Bore-Radius is 0mm - the Cam does not include a Hole through its center

 MD-Dialog-2DCamCoordiantes-Inner-BlankOK-BoreOK